Skip to main content

 People use the words "stock," "broth," and "bouillon" interchangeably, but they're not the same thing.
 They have different ingredients, different cooking times, different textures, and different uses in the kitchen.

 Here's the truth: Stock is made from bones and simmered for hours to extract gelatin.
 Broth is made from meat and bones, simmered for less time, and is lighter in body.
-Bouillon is dehydrated, concentrated stock or broth—convenient, but not the same quality.
+Bouillon is dehydrated, concentrated stock or broth.
+Convenient, but not the same quality.

 Understanding the difference matters because stock and broth behave differently in cooking.
 Stock adds body, richness, and silky texture to sauces.
 Broth adds flavor but not much body.
 Bouillon is a shortcut that works in a pinch but doesn't deliver the same depth.

 I've made hundreds of gallons of stock in professional kitchens.
 At Paragary's in Sacramento, we had a 20-gallon stockpot simmering on the back burner every single day.
 That stock was the foundation of our sauces, soups, and braises.
-It wasn't optional—it was essential.
+It wasn't optional.
+It was essential.

 In this guide, I'm breaking down the differences between stock, broth, and bouillon, when to use each, and how to make professional-quality stock at home.
 This is foundational knowledge that improves everything you cook.